Isle Of Skye Highlands And Northern Islands, Scotland Travel Guide

 Typical Price: £60 - £150.
 Features: Unique experience, comfortable, some amenities.
 Considerations: Small, limited space.
 Best For: Couples, short stays, unique experiences.

-Especially during peak season, securing your accommodation early is important for the best selection and value.
+Especially during peak season, securing your your stay early is crucial for the best selection and value.

 Each village on Skye has a distinct experience, from bustling Portree to peaceful rural areas.